-- Progressive multifocal leukoencephalopathy (PML).
+• Progressive multifocal leukoencephalopathy (PML).
 ZEPOSIA can increase your risk for PML, which is a rare brain infection that usually leads to death or severe disability.
 If PML happens, it usually happens in people with weakened immune systems but has happened in people who do not have weakened immune systems.
 Symptoms of PML get worse over days to weeks.
-Call your doctor right away if you have any new or worsening symptoms of PML that have lasted several days, including:

-- weakness on one (1) side of your body

-- loss of coordination in your arms or legs
+Call your doctor right away if you have any new or worsening symptoms of PML that have lasted several days, including: weakness on one (1) side of your body, changes in your vision, changes in your thinking or memory, confusion, changes in your personality, loss of coordination in your arms or legs, decreased strength, and/or problems with balance.

-- ^o decreased strength

-- ° problems with balance